1 End poverty in all its forms everywhere

 Furthermore, the ECSR emphasises the very close link between the effectiveness of the right recognised by Article 30 of the Charter and the enjoyment of the rights recognised by other provisions, such as the right to work (Article 1), access to health care (Article 11), social security allowances (Article 12), social and medical assistance (Article 13), the benefit from social welfare services (Article 14), the rights of persons with disabilities (Article 15), the social, legal and economic protection of the family (Article 16) as well as of children and young persons (Article 17), the right to equal opportunities and equal treatment in employment and occupation without sex discrimination (Article 20), the rights of the elderly (Article 23) or the right to housing (Article 31), without forgetting the important impact of the non-discrimination clause (Article E) which obviously includes non-discrimination on grounds of poverty.

 Recommendation CM/Rec(2015)3 of the Committee of Ministers to member States on the access of young people from disadvantaged neighbourhoods to social rights recommends measures to member States to prevent and eradicate the poverty, discrimination, violence and exclusion faced by young people.
 A human-rights based approach is the basis for the social and youth work interventions being implemented in co-operation with local authorities and youth organisations.
-The recommendation is available in English, French, Czech, Dutch, Georgian, German, Italian, Portuguese, Russian, Slovak, Spanish and Turkish.
+The recommendation is available in English, French, Czech, Dutch, Georgian, Hungarian, German, Italian, Portuguese, Russian, Slovak, Spanish, Turkish and Ukrainian.

 The report of European Union Agency for Fundamental Rights, Combating child poverty: an issue of fundamental rights, underlines how combating child poverty is also a matter of realising their fundamental rights.
 It suggests that the EU and its Member States should tighten existing laws and policies to meet legal standards under the UN’s Child Rights Convention and the European Social Charter.
 This would enable them to tackle child poverty better.